-During 2012, none of our executive officers or directors was a member of the Board of Directors of any other company where the relationship would be construed to constitute a compensation committee interlock within the meaning of the rules of the SEC.
-As discussed above under "- Board Committees - Compensation Committee," the members of our Compensation Committee are Mr. DeCarlo, who is the chairman of the committee, Mr. Miller, who served as our Secretary prior to 2005 and received no compensation for his service, and Mr. Michael Karfunkel.
+During 2013, Mr. Zyskind, our President, Chief Executive Officer and a director, was appointed to NGHC's board of directors.
+He is not a member of NGHC's compensation committee.
+Mr. Michael Karfunkel, who is a member of our Compensation Committee, is the chairman, president and chief executive officer of NGHC.
+As discussed above under "- Board Committees - Compensation Committee," the other members of our Compensation Committee are Mr. DeCarlo, who is the chairman of the committee, and Mr. Miller, who served as our Secretary prior to 2005 and received no compensation for his service.